naacl-org/naacl-2025-website/_pages/calls/demo.md

 All submissions should be made electronically via OpenReview.
 Submissions must include:

 * A paper describing the motivation and technical details of the system, including visual aids (e.g., screenshots, snapshots, or diagrams).
 See examples of recently accepted demo papers in *ACL conferences.
-    * The papers must be no more than six (6) pages, plus extra space for an optional ethics/broader impact statement and unlimited references.
+    * The papers must be no more than six (6) pages, plus extra space for an optional ethics/broader impact statement and unlimited appendix and references.
+Authors may also include acknowledgments, which do not count toward the six-page limit.
 Please use the main NAACL 2025 paper-style files.
 Accepted papers will be given one additional page of content so that reviewers’ comments can be taken into account.
     * Any papers that do not follow the official style guidelines and page limits will be automatically rejected.
 * A short (max.
 2 minutes) video demonstrating the system.
 This video will be used to evaluate the paper, but won’t be published unless requested.
     * A [screencast](https://en.wikipedia.org/wiki/Screencast) with audio narration is a natural choice for demos that can be presented on a screen.
 Otherwise, a video of a user interacting with the system can be used (see [this video](https://sounding-board.github.io/demo.html) demonstrating the sounding board system as an example).